tsileo/microblog.pub/docs/user_guide.md

 Markdown is supported in the `value` field.

-Be aware that most other softwares like Mastodon will limit the number of key/value to 4.
+Be aware that most other software like Mastodon will limit the number of key/value to 4.

 ```toml
 metadata = [